-The practice was open between 8am and 6:30pm Monday to Friday.
-Extended hours appointments were offered 8am to 11:30am every Saturday.
 In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.

-Results from the national GP patient survey showed patient's satisfaction with how they could access care and treatment compared to local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.

-• 69% of patients were satisfied with the practice's opening hours which was the same as the CCG average of 69% and lower than the national average of 78%.

-• 71% of patients said they could get through easily to the practice by phone which was higher than the CCG average of 64% and comparable with the national average of 73%.
+- 86% of patients were satisfied with the practice's opening hours compared to the CCG average of 81% and the national average of 76%. - 90% of patients said they could get through easily to the practice by phone compared to the CCG average of 80% and the national average of 73%.